 OSA Scholarship Program

 The Oklahoma Sheriffs' Association Scholarship Fund will be established for the purpose of receiving, investing and dispensing of funds to provide college scholarships to qualified students.
 Applicants, who are committed to pursuing an academic degree at an Oklahoma college or university, can apply for a $750.00 scholarship.
 A maximum of four scholarships will be awarded and presented annually at the OSA Training Conference and Exposition.
-The 2014 conference will be held in Midwest City in August.
+The 2016 conference will be held in Norman, OK in July.

 The scholarship fund will be established for the benefit of the members of the association and other qualified individuals.
 The general qualifications for applicants are: to be an Oklahoma resident, applies to an Oklahoma College or University, and enrolls as a full-time undergraduate student (12 hours) or graduate student (9) hours.